0xPolygon/polygon-docs/docs/pos/get-started/building-on-polygon.md

 Ethereum developers are by default Polygon developers.
 Welcome.
 Simply switch to the [Polygon RPC](https://polygon-rpc.com/) and get started.
 All familiar tools used on Ethereum are supported on Polygon.
 Whether it is Foundry, Remix or Web3.js, Polygon offers the same UX as Ethereum.

-Connect your wallet and deploy any decentralized application to either PoS mainnet or Amoy testnet.
+Connect your wallet and deploy any decentralized application to either PoS mainnet or Amoy testnet (Sepolia-anchored).

-Polygon Amoy testnet connects to Ethereum Sepolia testnet, which acts as its parent chain, a testnet layer 1 (L1).

-Find all the network-related details in the [network documentation](../reference/rpc-endpoints.md).

 ## Overview